-A more detailed questionnaire can be position analysis questionnaire (PAQ) which deals with all the details of the jobs.
-It includes the tasks and responsibilities, interpersonal relationships in that particular job, mental processes involved in the job and the motivational factors.
+A more detailed questionnaire can be a position analysis questionnaire (PAQ) which deals with all the details of the jobs.
+It includes the tasks and responsibilities, interpersonal relationships in that particular job, mental processes involved in the job, and the motivational factors.
 The format of a good job analysis questionnaire can be viewed here.

 The second way can be the involvement of the assessor in the job itself.
 Thus being a part of the job, he analyzes each element himself and draws the inferences.

-Third way can be interviewing the employees in a structured way and then documenting the interviews.
+The third way can be interviewing the employees in a structured way and then documenting the interviews.
 Information collected from all sources for each job is then assessed and a general picture is drawn.

 Critical incident analysis

-For example, to perform the job of an HR manager, a critical incident could be union strike which requires you to be good at negotiating with the unions.
+For example, to perform the job of an HR manager, a critical incident could be a union strike which requires you to be good at negotiating with the unions.
 So, this assesses your negotiation skills through critical incident analysis and then put into writing for the competencies required in an HR manager.
-Next time, when you hire a new one, you can look for this competency or when you want to promote an existing one, again this competency is an important guide for taking the decision.
+Next time, when you hire a new one, you can look for this competency or when you want to promote an existing one, again this competency is an important guide for making the decision.

 Job analysis yields Job Description (JD) which is “the result of job analysis in writing”.
 Job analysis yields the tasks and duties performed in each job.
-These tasks and duties are put into writing for record keeping purposes.
+These tasks and duties are put into writing for record-keeping purposes.
 Hiring managers consult this JD when they need to specify the skills for each job.
 Interviewers refer to this document while taking the interview and assessing the candidates.
 New hires and current employees look at this JD while performing their daily tasks.
 So, this is one of the most important documents which everyone must keep in the organization.
-It is not only needed for following the strategic recruitment and selection process but also required for day-to-day operations in the company.
+It is not only needed for the recruitment and selection process in hrm, but also required for day-to-day operations in the company.

-Through recruitment, you are marketing yourself as a great company where the employees have fastest career growth.
+Through recruitment, you are marketing yourself as a great company where the employees have the fastest career growth.
 Hence, the ad campaigns must be dynamic and creative, considering the needs of your target market i.e. competent workforce of the society.

-While you design the ads, clearly mention the competencies required for each job, the education, work experience if applicable, expected salary and any associated benefits.
-Be very clear about what you enlist as additional requirements of the job as large gap between what you advertise and what you actually consider, can ruin your name in the industry.
+While you design the ads, clearly mention the competencies required for each job, the education, work experience if applicable, expected salary, and any associated benefits.
+Be very clear about what you enlist as additional requirements of the job as a large gap between what you advertise and what you actually consider, can ruin your name in the industry.